awestlake87/pyo3-asyncio/README.md

 There have been a few changes to the API in order to support proper cancellation from Python and the `contextvars` module.

 - Any instance of `cancellable_future_into_py` and `local_cancellable_future_into_py` conversions can be replaced with their`future_into_py` and `local_future_into_py` counterparts.
-  > Cancellation support became the default behavior in 0.15.
+  > Cancellation support became the default behaviour in 0.15.
 - Instances of `*_with_loop` conversions should be replaced with the newer `*_with_locals` conversions.

   ```rust no_run